#BehindTheRaise - an interview with Occuity Founder & CEO, Dr Dan Daly

 We have a great team with a huge amount of medical and engineering knowledge, experience and brain power.
 Having worked in this sector for a number of years, many of the team have worked together in the past.
 Most of our newer team members have come via personal contacts and recommendations, whilst some have even joined us after hearing about our plans through our website.
 We’re still growing and it’s exciting to see the team develop, but as our growth increases, it’s important we utilise the right channels to make sure we’re able to recruit the best talent, whether this is directly or through specialists agencies.

 How have you overcome challenges during COVID?

-We were relatively fortunate that when COVID hit, we were a still a nimble start up and a lot of the engineering was still at the “developed in a garage” stage.
+We were relatively fortunate that when COVID hit, we were still a nimble start-up and a lot of the engineering was still at the “developed in a garage” stage.
 This meant we were able to (literally) go back into the garage during lockdown and continue the development unabated.

 We are also in the fortuitous position that as our measurements are non-contacting, they are much safer than the existing devices we are seeking to replace, as these devices must physically contact the patient or draw their blood.
 There is definitely a mood in the healthcare sector that the more you can do remotely, the better.
 The risk of spreading infections, causing accidental harm or pain is completely removed by our non-contacting devices, which is great news for both the patient and the clinician.